TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/index.md

 ---
-title: Maximum Subarray in Every Language
-layout: default
+authors:
+- Senpai1199
 date: 2020-10-06
+featured-image: maximum-subarray-in-every-language.jpg
 last-modified: 2020-10-14
-featured-image: maximum-subarray-in-every-language.jpg
+layout: default
-tags: [maximum-subarray]
+tags:
-authors:
-  - Senpai1199
+- maximum-subarray
+title: Maximum Subarray
 ---

 Welcome to the Maximum Subarray page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.